csaluski/cs-386-project/Interview Template.md

 4. How often do you engage in searching for and reading scientific research paper?

-#Live interview questions:
+#Live interview:

+## Introduce thesis

+We're working on a tool designed to enable more effective coordination and collaboration of paper discovery and organization among your peers.

+## Questions

 - What do you do for your research work?

-- What areas do you research most often?
+- What areas do your academic readings take you too most often?

 - Any specific niche areas where your team focuses?

-- Do you have success finding papers on those specific subjects?
+- Do you have success finding papers on those specific niches?

 - How often do you spend time reading research papers, either for personal interest or professionally?

+- Tell me about the overall process of how you go about literary research, including how much time you spend on each component.

+- What are some ways you feel like you could be more effective in your literature research?

+- Tell me about a time you were researching a topic and how you discovered further readings.

+    - Questions to ask if previous question did not provide sufficient explanation.

         - What resources do you currently use in order to find those papers?

         - Is following citation trees a big part of that?

 - How do you currently organize and keep track of the papers you're using?

 - How do you track what information you needed from each paper?

-- How do you spend that time, in terms of different activities?

-- Are any of those activities ones you feel could be significantly shortened or eliminated completely?

-- Tell me about a time you were researching a topic and how you discovered further readings.

-- Where do you feel that you lose time in your literature research?
+- Describe the overall process of communication with your peers when you're in a stage of heavy literary research

+    - Questions to ask if previous question did not provide sufficient explanation.

         - How many people are you in communication with regularly for your research?

         - How do you currently communicate with those people?

-- When communicating with your peers, what issues do you have in literature research?
+- When communicating with your peers and collaborating on literary research, what are the biggest issues you encounter?

 - How could your research experience be improved?

 - Is there anything I should have asked you but I didn't?